jmourabarbosa/jmourabarbosa.github.io/_pages/about.md

 My current research goal is to help unveil which across-region interactions along the brain hierarchy support cognitive flexibility and whether their disruption is the basis for the cognitive inflexibility observed in clinical populations, such as schizophrenia.
 This goal will be acomplished within the newly created Institute de Neuromodulation (INM), born out of a close colaboration between the Sainte-Anne Hospital (Paris) and Neurospin (Paris-Saclay).
 At the INM, we record and manipulate the human brain at all scales with non invasive (ultra high field MRI, EEG, MEG), invasive electrophy (sEEG, tracking of monoamine release with voltametry) as well as casual interventions (deep brain stimulation, pharmacology, vagus nerve stimulation, focused ultrasound stimulation + intravenous infusion of microbubble agent and TMS).

-We are hiring at all levels, so don't hesitate contacting me if you are interested in joining the group!
+<code style="color : red">We are hiring at all levels, so don't hesitate contacting me if you are interested in joining the group!</code>

 Short CV